Strain engineering: In CMOS manufacturing

-Strain engineering in thin films
+In thin films

 Strain can be induced in thin films with either epitaxial growth, or more recently, topological growth.

-Epitaxial strain in thin films generally arises due to lattice mismatch between the film and its substrate, and can arise either during film growth or due to thermal expansion mismatch.
+Epitaxial strain in thin films generally arises due to lattice mismatch between the film and its substrate and triple junction restructuring at the surface triple junction, which arises either during film growth or due to thermal expansion mismatch.
 Tuning this epitaxial strain can be used to moderate the properties of thin films and induce phase transitions.
 The misfit parameter ($f$) is given by the equation below:

 where $a_e$ is the lattice parameter of the epitaxial film and $a_s$ is the lattice parameter of the substrate.
 After some critical film thickness, it becomes energetically favorable to relieve some mismatch strain through the formation of misfit dislocations or microtwins.
 Misfit dislocations can be interpreted as a dangling bond at an interface between layers with different lattice constants.
 This critical thickness ($h_c$) was computed by Mathews and Blakeslee to be:

 where $b$ is the length of the Burgers vector, $\nu$ is the Poisson ratio, $\alpha$ is the angle between the Burgers vector and misfit dislocation line, and $\lambda$ is the angle between the Burgers vector and the vector normal to the dislocation's glide plane.
 The equilibrium in-plane strain for a thin film with a thickness ($h$) that exceeds $h_c$ is then given by the expression: